Queer Student Organizations

 So, whether you are: Transgender, Intersex, Two Spirit, Genderqueer, Questioning, an Ally… or something we haven’t yet heard about We are talking to you!
 Hope to see all you lovely people there!

-Delta Lambda Psi is an all-inclusive queer Greek organization founded at the University of California at Santa Cruz in 2005.
-In 2011, Delta Lambda Psi became a national organization when it formed a beta chapter at Northeastern Illinois University.
+Theta Pi Sigma (formally known as Delta Lambda Psi) is an all-inclusive queer Greek organization founded at the University of California at Santa Cruz in 2005.
+In 2011, Theta Pi Sigma became a national organization when it formed a beta chapter at Northeastern Illinois University.

-The purpose and objective of Delta Lambda Psi is to strengthen Greek life by providing a vehicle for positive leadership, change, and growth in the gay, lesbian, bisexual, transsexual, transgender, intersex, queer, questioning, and ally community.
+The purpose and objective of Theta Pi Sigma is to strengthen Greek life by providing a vehicle for positive leadership, change, and growth in the gay, lesbian, bisexual, transsexual, transgender, intersex, queer, questioning, and ally community.
 It is our intention to provide further opportunity to obtain a well-rounded educational experience by offering leadership skills and the atmosphere needed to succeed academically, socially, and culturally.